zelayab/Vue-Routers/README.md

 This is a simple guide to use vue-router withs comments in spanish on each page in the src code This template should help get you started developing with Vue 3 in Vite.

+### also
+install node and use node server.js to use node server.
+Change if you want to practice the file server.js

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).